Update: This blog was originally written in June 2015, however many of the observations made then still hold in late 2018.

 I’m not sure how many of these people will ever re-enter the mining stock market.
 The majority of miners don’t pay any significant yield.
 Looking at the yield for Barrick (2%), Goldcorp (0.8%), and Yamana (0.85%), their yields are lower than those for the more conservative bank stocks (4%-6%).

 Where to speculate now?
 Where might the 30 to 40 year old’s speculate today?
 Younger people today may still speculate with their free cash, but they are not hoping to be investors in the next Voisey’s Bay, Kidd Creek, or Hemlo.
 They have never even heard of them.

-They are hoping to be investors in the next Apple, Google, or Facebook.
-The dot.com bubble of 1999–2000 were case of junior mining speculators jumping into technology.
-It was a bust.
+They are hoping to be investors in the next Apple, Google, or Facebook, or a cannabis company.
+The dot.com bubble of 1999–2000 was a case of junior mining speculators jumping into technology and it was a bust.
 However currently several of the new breed of dot.com companies that have IPO’d are getting huge share price increases.
 Is it still a tech bubble?
 Not so much anymore.

 I don’t know whether the younger speculators will ever have interest in the mining sector since they never heard of it.
 There is so much other investing activity happening out there.